Wisconsin Board of Commissioners of Public Lands: Normal School Fund

 The Normal School Fund was created in 1865 from the proceeds of half of the land grant conveyed to Wisconsin by Congress in the Swamp Land Act of 1850, after the Legislature determined not all of the swampland was needed for drainage purposes.
 The resulting land grant amounted to some 1500000 acre of public land, of which approximately 70000 acre remain under management.
 The Normal School Fund was originally intended to provide financial support to normal schools, or state teacher colleges.
 However, following the merger of Wisconsin's state teacher colleges with the University of Wisconsin System in 1971, the Normal School Fund now primarily finances scholarships and environmental studies programs at the University of Wisconsin System.

+The Normal School Fund was valued at $39 million as of June 30, 2025, according to BCPL reports.

 University Fund

 The University Fund was created from congressional grants in 1838 and 1854 of four townships, some 92000 acre, to support a land-grant university.
 Neither Congress nor the Legislature provided for additional revenues to the University Fund following the sale of all but 80 acre of the university lands.
 Interest on trust fund principal is distributed annually from the University Fund to support the libraries at the University of Wisconsin-Madison.